 For all of the above reasons, evaluators must fill out the attached "Declaration Concerning Conflicts" and return it to RTPA before they begin evaluating any proposals or bids, and must report potential conflicts that may arise during the evaluation process.
 Potential conflicts must be reported up until the time a contract or grant is actually awarded or until an evaluator's role in the evaluation process is complete, whichever occurs first, so that appearances can be separated from reality.
 If an evaluator believes she/he may have a potential conflict and it arises subsequent to submitting the Declaration Concerning Conflicts, the evaluator has an affirmative duty to immediately disclose any potential conflict of interest to the RTPA project manager or contract analyst.
-Notification of the actual or potential conflict of interest will be excused from assisting in the evaluator process.
+Notification of the actual or potential conflict should be given to the project manager or contract analyst.
+Evaluators with an actual or potential conflict of interest will be excused from assisting in the evaluator process.